suurjaak/TextSpeak/README.md

 Small simple text-to-speech program, uses the Google Translate online service.
 Since the public Google TTS only supports text up to 100 characters, the text is divided into smaller chunks and the resulting MP3 files are merged.
-Tested under Windows: in XP audio chunks can be played as they are received, in Vista and 7 audio is set to play when all has been downloaded because the wx.MediaCtrl there fires state change events unreliably.
+Tested under Windows 7, Windows Vista and Windows XP.

 A precompiled Windows executable is included in the repository.